-- There is not an expectation that providers will give substantial support to people who do not meet the requirements of the service delivery model, e.g. an older man presenting to a youth service. - Where a provider is willing and able to provide information, referral or brief intervention for this client, they should then regard this person as an 'access client' and should not complete an unassisted record.
+- There is not an expectation that service providers will give substantial support to people who do not meet the requirements of the service delivery model, e.g. an older man presenting to a youth service. - Where a service provider is willing and able to provide information, referral or brief intervention for this client, they should then regard this person as an 'access client' and should not complete an unassisted record.

-• This person is not eligible for brokerage funds.
+This person is not eligible for brokerage funds

-- This person will have an unassisted record completed in the system - This person will not have a support period opened - This person is not included in the SHS Outcomes Framework data collection for that provider
+- This person will have an unassisted record completed in the system - This person will not have a support period opened - This person is not included in the SHS Outcomes Framework data collection for that service provider

-This person will not have the Common Assessment completed in the system
+· This person will not have the Common Assessment completed in the system

-Category: Person is not eligible - This person is not assisted by an SHS
+Category: Person is not eligible - this person is not assisted by a service provider